Who are we?

 Following recommendations developed by the Advisory Committee on Health for Francophones in Canada—a national organization committed to networking—the Société santé en français (SSF) was created.
 In 2002, the SSF accordingly undertook initiatives to foster the creation of local networks for health care services in French, moving forward health care in French for Francophone minorities in Canada.

-Today, the SSF National Network is made up of over 17 local networks working to improve health care services in French throughout the country.
-In the Yukon, the Francophone women’s group Les EssentiElles became the fiduciary organization for the “Partenariat communauté en santé” network, created in March 2003.
+Today, the SSF National Network is made up of over 16 local networks working to improve health care services in French throughout the country.
+In the Yukon, the Francophone women’s group Les EssentiElles became the fiduciary organization for the “Partenariat communauté en santé” at first then l'Association franco-yukonnaise (AFY), in April 2013.
+This year 2013, PCS will celebrate its 10th anniversary!

 Our vision